 1. It is expected that most Open Response assignments will have a Grade Accepted Until date, although it is not required.

-- When there is a GAU date, the instructor grades the students after the GAU has passed.
+- When there is a GAU date, you'll grade the students' responses after the GAU has passed.

-- If there is no GAU date, the instructor can grade the question at any time.
+- If there is no GAU date, you can grade the question at any time.

 - If you extend a single student’s GAU date, then you cannot grade that particular student until their exception GAU date has passed.